 Remember the time when you built sand castles at the beach or stacked boxes at your home pretending they were fortresses?
 You spent hours at it and still never got bored.

 How good was that?
 But ask yourselves, when was the last time you saw your kid having the same fun?

-Building blocks is an easy ways to let your little one demonstrate his/her imagination.
+Building blocks are an easy ways to let your little one demonstrate his/her imagination.
 In fact, you can easily work with household items like boxes, or even utensils.

 Even cards can be used an alternative.
 The great thing is that card castles/towers require concentration and a lot of patience.
 And this enables your child to learn both.

 Children love finding hidden things.
 This is where treasure hunting comes in.
 All you need to do is hide a chocolate, a box, or any household thing, i.e., the treasure.
 Write some interesting clues, hide them, and start the game.

 The aim of the game is for your child to find the treasure.
 In order to do that, he/she has to first find and solve each clue.
 The more the number of clues, the longer the game will last.

 8) Card & Board games